pooyataher/Purchase-Analytics-Solution-Python/README.md

         Read the product_id and `reordered` value
-        In products table, find the dept_id associated with the product_id In report table, find the row associated with the dept_id If dept_id doesn't exist, create a row for it Increment number_of_orders
+        In products table, find the dept_id associated with the product_id In report table, find the row associated with the dept_id If department-id doesn't exist, create a row for it and set number-of-orders to 1 Otherwise, just increment number-of-orders
             If `reordered` is 0
                 Increment number_of_first_orders
     Compute ratio for each row in report table